jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 ## Preferred target audience

-Francisco Martinez, CEO of Contoso Sports League Association
+Miles Strom, CEO of Contoso Sports League Association

-The primary audience is the business decision makers and technology decision makers.
+The primary audience are the business decision makers and technology decision makers.
 Usually we talk to the infrastructure managers who report to the chief information offer (CIO), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those that represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution